Melania Trump Wears $1,200 Louboutin Pumps During Solo Trip At Mar-A-Lago

 Stylish Melania Trump wore $1,200 Louboutin shoes during her solo weekend at Mar-a-Lago in Florida.
-The first lady teamed the footwear with an off-the shoulder black dress that she wore for a fundraiser held on Saturday night at Donald Trump’s private resort.
+The first lady teamed the footwear with an off-the-shoulder black dress that she wore for a fundraiser held on Saturday night at Donald Trump’s private resort.
 The president didn’t join his wife this weekend at their “winter White House” because he was holding meetings and playing golf in Virginia.

 Footwear News keeps tabs on what Melania Trump is wearing and reported that she wore Chrisitan Louboutin heels at the Palm Beach County Republican Party’s annual Lincoln Day fundraising dinner.
-She greeted viral stars Diamond and Silk, and Florida Governor Rick Scott at the fundraiser cocktail party.
+She greeted viral stars Diamond and Silk and Florida Governor Rick Scott at the fundraiser cocktail party.

 According to FN, the So Kate black watersnake chine style pump is available for $1,195.
 The sky-high shoes feature a pointed-toe silhouette and a 4.75-inch stiletto heel.
 The shoes are available on Louboutin’s website.